slsu0424/slsu0424.github.io/_posts/2023-08-25-should-ai-replace-hospital-fax-machine.md

 ## A world-class AI doctor in your pocket: Do I really want one?
 Good technology works seamlessly and increases productivity.
 Much like today's travel apps, it would be amazing to have a doctor that knows everything about me in the future.
 There are some models already out there that attempt this - Livongo by Teladoc, as an example.
 However, even if it is covered by insurance, I haven't really used it unless out of necessity.

 An AI doctor might sit as one of those unused apps on my phone.
 Most people can find a satisfactory answer to a medical question via an internet search, coupled with an in-person visit to the doctor's office.
-Could having an AI doctor change things for the better?
+Can an AI doctor change things for the better?
 Maybe.
-However, having a virtual doctor would never replace a conversation with a real human being.
+However, a virtual doctor will never replace a conversation with a real human being.

 However, I like the idea of AI enabling earlier diagnosis - this is one use case I believe will see more rapid adoption.